phuse-org/CSRMLW/cmh/cmh_demo.md

 CDISC Pilot Project is not available.

-There are several other packages that offer implementations of the CMH test, but the only one (at least that I ahve found) that offers the “row mean scores differ” alternative hypothesis is the package [`vcdExtra`](https://github.com/friendly/vcdExtra) through the function [`vcdExtra::CMHtest`](https://www.rdocumentation.org/packages/vcdExtra/versions/0.7-1/topics/CMHtest).
+There are several other packages that offer implementations of the CMH test, but the only one (at least that I have found) that offers the “row mean scores differ” alternative hypothesis is the package [`vcdExtra`](https://github.com/friendly/vcdExtra) through the function [`vcdExtra::CMHtest`](https://www.rdocumentation.org/packages/vcdExtra/versions/0.7-1/topics/CMHtest).